ZBQMATE/LSHbinary/README.md

 # LSHbinary
-LSH for binary image descriptors ANN search
+LSH for binary image descriptors ANN search using Opencv.
+Another alternative is also offered here